 Education requires understanding the aspects of negotiation that make it unique and understanding the process and how they fit together.
-The Harvard Negotiation Project has developed a list of seven elements of negotiation that are useful to understand the process of negotiation and the lingo that surrounds it.
+The Harvard Negotiation Project has developed a list of seven elements that are useful to understand the process of negotiation and the lingo that surrounds it.
 These seven elements are:

 Once the parties are prepared and ready to meet to discuss the outcome of the disagreement, they will enter into negotiations.

-It is important to remember that negotiation is just a conversation about differences that need to be rectified for an agreement to be reached.
+It is important to remember that negotiating is just a conversation about differences that need to be rectified for an agreement to be reached.
 It can happen in a formal setting, but it is also present in every aspect of our lives.
 We are all already negotiators.
 And we all have more knowledge than we think!